stevenhuynh17/udacity_deploy/README.md

   - Changed the URL in order to make OAuth compatible
   - Updated permitted IP address on Google Console

+## Notes
+  - Left SSH port 22 open to allow me to work on these projects at my job.
+  Port 2200 does not connect over my workplace wifi, but does at home.

 ## Third Party Resources
   - Amazon Lightsail